Curtain raiser

-A curtain raiser is a short performance, stage act, show, actor or performer that opens a show for the main attraction.
+A curtain raiser is a performance or performer that opens a show or event for the main attraction; it is usually shorter than the main attraction, but not always.
 The term is derived from the act of raising the stage curtain.
-The first person on stage has "raised the curtain".

 The fashion in the late Victorian era and Edwardian era was to present long evenings in the theatre, and so full-length pieces were often presented together with, usually shorter, companion pieces.
 Each full-length work was normally accompanied by one or two short companion pieces.
 If the piece began the performance, it was called a curtain raiser.
 One that followed the full-length piece was called an afterpiece.
 W. J. MacQueen-Pope commented, concerning the curtain raisers: